GridTools/concepts/GTScript-Parallel-model.md

 ## Off-center writes in `K`

-The vertical direction, `K`, is special in weather and clinate applicaitons.
-It is used nut just for stencil computations but also for implicit skemes and other algorthms in physical parametrization.
+The vertical direction, `K`, is special in weather and climate applications.
+It is used not just for stencil computations but also for implicit schemes (solvers) and other algorithms in physical parameterizations.
 This is the reason why the vertical look is kept separate from tne horizontal IJ look in the parallel model.

 The vertical loop can have _directions_, indicated by the iteraiton policies FORWARD, BACKWARD, or can left unspecified, intending that it could be possibly parallelized.
 To implement certain skemes it is natural to allow for off-center writes in the vertical direction, since the programmer can know in which order the values are accessed.